Maria Butina, Russian agent who infiltrated NRA, visits Navalny in jail, with video cameras in tow

 Navalny survived an August assassination attempt with a chemical weapon, an attack that the U.S. State Department blamed on Russian security agencies.
 He was jailed when he flew back to Russia in January after treatment in Germany.

-The 2 ½-year sentence was for breaching parole conditions in a 2014 fraud case, partly because he failed to report to authorities while being treated in Germany.
+The 2½-year sentence was for breaching parole conditions in a 2014 fraud case, partly because he failed to report to authorities while being treated in Germany.

 Navalny, suffering severe back pain, requested access to a doctor and painkilling injections.
 He says he is beginning to lose feeling in both legs.